 Keep the following in mind if you attend the Rabies Clinics:

-*Leave pets in your vehicle until you have registered your animals
+*Leave pets in your vehicle until it is their turn for vaccination.

 *All pets must be on a leash or in a carrier.

 *All Dogs and Cats should be vaccinated against rabies @ 3 months of age and re-vaccinated one year later, then every three years thereafter.

 *Ferrets should be vaccinated against rabies @ 3 months of age and re-vaccinated yearly thereafter.

 *All Clinics are Free and open to the public.
 (Donations are accepted.)

 Bat Rabies Bat rabies continues to be of particular concern.
 In the past decade, 2 people have died in New York State from bat-associated rabies.
 In each case, family members recalled a bat in the home, but the possibility of exposure did not occur to them at the time of the incidents.
 Since 1990, 34 of 37 human rabies deaths among people who acquired the disease in the United States were as a result of bat rabies.
 While approximately 97% of all bats tested by the New York State Health Department are negative for rabies, New Yorkers must remain aware of the risk for rabies from any contact with a bat.